PARKINSONŐS DISEASE

 difficulty walking where the person must take small steps to keep balanced.

-may become more stiff or rigid, especially the facial expression that begins to
+body may become more stiff or rigid, especially the facial expression that begins

 coordination, speech and other activities.
 Constipation is also often present.